sahilrajput03/mongo-quick/Readme.md

 ### For non-typescript users

-Start quick with a new typescript project from scratch, like this
+Start quick with a new npm project from scratch, like this

 ```bash
 mkdir quick-learnings && cd quick-learnings && npm init -y